KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/sass-setup.md

 	6. Type `styles.scss` and press enter.
 This will be your main Sass styling file and will only contain import statements when we’re done.

-	7. In the project pane on the left, right click on the sass folder and select `New File`.

-	8. Type `_variables.scss` and press enter.
-This will be the file where all of our variables that we use in our project will be located.

 	9. Repeat the process to create additional files to hold our partials for the different areas of our website.
 Create files in the `sass` folder called _ _nav.scss_, _ _main.scss_, _ _footer.scss_, _ _normalize.scss_, and _ _mixins.scss_.

-	10. Open the _styles.scss_ file by double clicking on it in the left pane if it is not already open.
-You’ll need to import the partial files so type in `@import “variables”;` to import the _ _variables.scss_ file.
-Add import statements for the rest of the files as well.
+	10. Add import statements for the rest of the files as well.
 Your _styles.scss_ file should look like this when you're done:

 	```scss
 	@import "variables";